exasol/r-exasol/README.md

 - https://github.com/marcelboldt/DBI
 - https://github.com/marcelboldt/DBItest

-For Windows only: As this package uses C++14 code, it needs at least RTools >= 4.0.0.
+For Windows only:
+  * As this package uses C++14 code, it needs at least RTools >= 4.0.0.
 Hence, it works only on R >= 4.0.0.
+  * Please note that the version of RTools must match the installed version of R (RTools 4.2 for R >= 4.2, RTools 4.0 for R4.0/4.1), check https://cran.r-project.org/bin/windows/Rtools/ for further information

 The low-level methods such as regards `exa.readData`, `exa.writeData` and `exa.createScript` may work as expected, so should the DBI connection methods (`dbConnect`, etc.; all tests passed).
 DBI querying methods also get close to being production ready.